linchangting/PaperList/README.md

   16: FarmBeats: An IoT Platform for Data-Driven Agriculture, nsdi, 2017

-  17: Bringing IoT to Sports Analytics, nsdi, 2017
+  17: Bringing IoT to
+  orts Analytics, nsdi, 2017

   18: Opaque: An Oblivious and Encrypted Distributed Analytics Platform, nsdi, 2017